levivoelz/levivoelz.github.io/_posts/2024-01-22-startup-observations-by-a-developer.md

 slug: startup-observations-by-a-developer
 ---

 Over the years, I've worked with dozens of startups—from small pre-revenue and pre-seed startups, to large startups that have been around for 10+ years, and everything in between.
 I was also the technical co-founder of a failed startup in 2009.
 I have noticed a few commonalities of startups that tend to succeed and ones that tend to fail.

 As you probably know, a startup is generally considered successful if they've exited, meaning either through an IPO or through an acquisition.
 I don't consider an exit to be the only metric of success, but it's a milestone that can be easily quantified.
 I'm not going to enumerate all the ways a startup could be considered a success or a failure.
 I just want to list some first-hand observations about startups that have either been what I consider successful (primarily that they are _in the black_) or have been catastrophic failures and had to close up shop.

 Again, this compilation of some of _my observations_.
 Obviously, there have been startups that have exited that didn't exhibit some of these traits.
+There are outliers.
 I'm well aware of that and simply want to share my experience.

 My aim is not to make fun or hurt anyone's feelings.
 Hopefully, some founders will come across this information and do something useful with it.
 I've outlined more factors contributing to failures than ones contributing to success simply because I've seen more failures.
 [Statistically](https://explodingtopics.com/blog/startup-failure-stats){:target="_blank"}, this reflects reality.

-<button onclick="alert('Founders that focus on the right things succeed.
+<button onclick="alert('Founders that focus on the right things tend to succeed.
 Founders that don\'t run out of money and fail.')">TL;DR</button>

 ---